 Get the Free Printables.

-I hope your class enjoys studying author’s purpose as much as we did!!
+I hope your class enjoys studying the author’s purpose as much as we did!!